dechamps/FlexASIO/README.md

 it for.

 FlexASIO should be able to run on any version of Microsoft Windows, even very old ones, at least in theory.
+It is compatible with 32-bit and 64-bit ASIO host applications.

 ## HOW TO USE